Kaiti, New Zealand

 Kaiti (Kaitī) is a suburb of the New Zealand city of Gisborne.
 It is located immediately to the east of the city centre, on the opposing bank of the Waimata River.

 Kaiti Hill or Titirangi overlooks Poverty Bay with Young Nick's Head (Te Kurī-a-Pāoa) across the Bay.
 Titirangi also overlooks the city.
-The Turanganui River is below it, and separates Kaiti from the Gisborne Central Business District.
+The Turanganui River is below it and separates Kaiti from the Gisborne Central Business District.

 Kaiti Beach is one of New Zealand's most historic spots, being the landing site of the Horouta waka.
 It brought ancestors of the tangata whenua to the region.
-In 1769 Captain James Cook, the first European to have set foot on New Zealand soil, also landed here.
+In 1769, Captain James Cook, the first European to have set foot on New Zealand soil, also landed here.
 The location of this landing is protected as a national reserve.

-The name kaiti comes from Māori words meaning "to eat the edible parts of cabbage trees".
+The name kaiti comes from Māori words meaning "to eat the edible parts of cabbage trees (Cordyline australis)".